 Description of new equipment desired, including proposed method of purchase, estimated purchase price, and estimated trade-in allowance

 Yes, Property may be loaned to another department for a period less than six months without approval of the Property Management Office.
-Property control of loaned items remains with the "loaning" department.
+Property control of loaned items remains with the "lending" department.
 Such loans are subject to internal approval by the appropriate Department Property Officer.
-If an item will be on loan for more than six months, a permanent transfer must be considered and the request routed to the PMO.
+If an item will be on loan for more than six months, a permanent transfer must be considered and the request routed to the Property Management Officer.

 No!
-The Property Management Office (PMO) does not accept paint, oil, batteries, solvents, asbestos, cleaning agents, flammable materials, toxic materials or explosives.
-PMO does not assume responsibility for hazardous or toxic materials, including such materials, which may be part of a state building.
-The surplus warehouses will not accept such materials from departments.
-Information regarding the proper disposal of hazardous materials can be obtained from the Alaska Department of Environmental Conservation.
+The Property Management Office does not accept any hazardous materials including but not limited to: paint, oil, batteries, solvents, asbestos, cleaning agents, flammable materials, toxic materials or explosives.
+Property Management Office does not assume responsibility for hazardous or toxic materials, including such materials which may be part of a state building.
+Information regarding the proper disposal of hazardous materials can be obtained from the U.S. Environmental Protection Agency and the Alaska Department of Environmental Conservation.

-The following state employees and family members residing with the employee are restricted from purchasing State Surplus:
+The following state employees and family members residing with the employee are restricted from purchasing state surplus property:

 An employee directly involved in the operation or policy making of the Department of Administration, Division of General Services, Property Management Office.

 An employee who is declared ineligible to bid by the employee's department, for whatever reasons the department makes such declaration.
-(It is the employee's responsibility to confirm his or her eligibility prior to bidding.)
+It is the employee's responsibility to confirm his/her eligibility prior to bidding.